-The Students with Disabilities or Diverse Abilities Order (MO 150/89) is an order from the provincial Ministry of Education and Child Care is an order from the provincial Ministry of Education and Child Care that directs school boards to consult with parents about decisions about where their children are placed in schools.
+The Students with Disabilities or Diverse Abilities Order (MO 150/89)

+is an order from the provincial Ministry of Education and Child Care that directs school boards to consult with parents about decisions about where their children are placed in schools.
 Ideally, placement choices should be available that meet the needs of all students.
 But it's sometimes hard for a school district to provide exactly what is needed.
 Limited resources and funding often create challenges for educators working with students with disabilities and additional support needs.